bluvectorcyber/bzar/README.md

     * `svcctl::StartServiceW`

 ### Indicators for ATT&CK Persistence
-Raise a Bro/Zeek Notice event if a single instance of any of the following Windows DCE-RPC functions (endpoint::operation) is observed, which indicates ATT&CK-like Persistence techniques on the remote system.
+Raise a Zeek Notice event if a single instance of any of the following Windows DCE-RPC functions (endpoint::operation) is observed, which indicates ATT&CK-like Persistence techniques on the remote system.

 #### Relevant ATT&CK Technique(s):
 * [T1004 Winlogon Helper DLL](https://attack.mitre.org/techniques/T1004/)
 * [T1013 Port Monitors](https://attack.mitre.org/techniques/T1013/)

-#### Relevant Indicator(s) Detected by Bro/Zeek
+#### Relevant Indicator(s) Detected by Zeek
 * `dce_rpc_response::c$dce_rpc$endpoint + c$dce_rpc$operation` contains any of the following:
     * `spoolss::RpcAddMonitor` # a.k.a. winspool | spoolss
     * `spoolss::RpcAddPrintProcessor` # a.k.a. winspool | spoolss